wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 #!/usr/bin/env bash
 set -euo pipefail

-# Copies a Git repo either locally or to/from another machine.
+# Copies a git repo either locally or to/from another machine.
 Files and
-# folders ignored by Git are not copied.
+# folders ignored by git are not copied.
 # https://chriswheeler.dev/posts/copy-repos-between-devices-using-bash/

 if [ $# -ne 2 ]; then